Click here to add your own text

 Impellus is an approved provider of leadership and management apprenticeships to employers.Click on image to expand

-Book by Friday 21st December to start your apprenticeship(s) January 2019.
+Book by Friday 29th March to start your apprenticeship(s) in our April intake

 Links to key sections on this page

 - Misconceptions around Management Apprenticeships

 - Get on board with a Management Apprenticeship

 Delivering Management Apprenticeships under the Apprenticeship Levy

 Impellus is approved to deliver the ILM Level 3 Diploma in Management and Leadership, an intensive development programme for managers.

 It delivers the management apprenticeship across its 25 UK training venues having been appointed by the Education and Skills Funding Agency to the Register of Apprenticeship Training Providers in January 2018.
 This appointment offers interesting opportunities to work with existing clients who are paying into the Apprenticeship Levy and with new organisations – to help them address skills shortages by developing the leadership and management capabilities of their existing employees through subsidised learning.

 How Management Apprenticeships can address Leadership Challenges